shalommmitz/localstack_cdk_python__template/README.md

 This template uses 3 AWS services:

 - REST API gateway: with IP white-list and the API defined, so the gateway can reject non-well-formed URLs
 - DynamoDB: defined w/two sample tables at the CDK/stack level
 - A single lambda that lists the users in the users table

 The technologies demonstrated here are:

-   - Well documented installation procedure, using Python Virtual Envirment(s) for most of the packages
+- Well documented installation procedure, using Python Virtual Environment(s) for most of the packages
-   - 100 percent local development, by using the wonderfull 'localstack' project
+- 100 percent local development, by using the wonderful 'localstack' project
-   - 'single click' infrastrcture deployment, using AWS's CDK project
+- 'single click' infrastructure deployment, using AWS's CDK project

 I love Python.
 Therefore, almost all this project uses Python:

-   - The stack is defined using Python (at infrastrcture/cdk_template/stack.py)
+- The stack is defined using Python (at infrastructure/cdk_template/stack.py)
 - The sample lambda (at lambda_functions/handle_url_lambda.py)
 - Most of the scripts used to 'operate' this project (some are bash)

 ## Design Choices

-CDK:
+### CDK:

-I have choosen the use only the "synth" (I.e., genrate CloudFormation template) feature of the CDK, as opposed to the full 'deploy' functionality.
-This enables a more detailed control and insight of the deployment proces.
+- I have chosen the use only the "synth" (I.e., generate Cloud-Formation template) feature of the CDK, as opposed to the full 'deploy' functionality.
+This enables a more detailed control and insight of the deployment process.
   You may prefer using the CDK-deploy - it will make your life much simpler.

+- Lambdas are deployed by reading the code and including the code as part of the stack.
-A related item: the way Lambdas are deployed is non-optimal, and will break once the Lambda is above a certail size.
+  This will break once the Lambda is above a certain size.
 TBD to improve.

+### Localstack

-Another choice is using localstack directly on the host (as opposed to the normal way of running localstack in a Docker container).
+- localstack is used directly on the host (as opposed to the normal way of running localstack in a Docker container).
 I just feel it make operating the system easier, but there is a price to pay in the installation !

+### Installation and Environment

-Also, most, but not all of the requirments packages are installed locally.
-THe reason some packages are installed globally is that those packages are tyipically used many times and are relativly big.
-So, it seems a waste of time and disk space to install ther per-project.
+- Some of the packages are installed locally, because those packages are typically used many times and are relatively big.
+So, it seems a waste of time and disk space to install the per-project.

-Currently, there are two distict virtual envirments: one dedicated to localstack and the other for CDK and everything else.
+- Currently, there are two distinct virtual environments: one dedicated to localstack and the other for CDK and everything else.
 This is 'just happened' and might be fixed in later releases.

-Another choice is to (mostly) not deal with version numbers and use the cutting-edge versions as offered by pip and github.
+- The cutting-edge versions of the packages, as offered by pip and GitHub, are used.
 This works well for me, but might cause issues in the future.
+The common practice is use specific versions, and you might choose this.

 ## Installation

 This project was developed and tested on Xubuntu 22.04, but will probably work on any recent Ubuntu or Debian.

-Note: Perform all the 'global' installation onle one time on your new Linux machine.
+Note: Perform all the 'global' installation only one time on your new Linux machine.
 Note: The project is called "match_to_the_weight" and is abriviated to 'mttw' or 'MttW'.
       You will probably want to replace those with your own project name :-)